 “I had no need to apologize that the look-wider, search-more affirmative action that Princeton and Yale practiced had opened doors for me.
 That was its purpose: to create the conditions whereby students from disadvantaged backgrounds could be brought to the starting line of a race many were unaware was even being run.
 I had been admitted to the Ivy League through a special door, and I had more ground than most to make up before I was competing with my classmates on an equal footing.
 But I worked relentlessly to reach that point, and distinctions such as the Pyne Prize, Phi Beta Kappa, summa cum laude, and a spot on The Yale Law Journal were not given out like so many pats on the back to encourage mediocre students.
 These were achievements as real as those of anyone around me”(191).

-In, Being Brown Lima demonstrates that conditions have only become worse for the Latinx population due to an all-out assault from the right wing and misinformation that is being spread by the current administration.
+In, Being Brown Lima demonstrates that conditions have only become worse for the Latinx population due to an all-out assault from the right wing and misinformation that is being spread by current detractors.

 “As recent polling shows, one out of three Americans inaccurately believes that all Latinos are undocumented, though over 64 percent of all Latinos are native-born U.S. citizens.
 How can this be?
 That Latinos have been in this geographical territory called the United States since before the arrival of the Puritans makes our present historical amnesia both shamefully telling, and it prevents us from apprehending how and why we have deprived ourselves of a significant part of our cultural history, our inescapable present and our inevitable future”(BB 52).